SarimSiddd/xano_mcp/README.md

 - `get_table_content`: Get content from a table with pagination support
 - `add_table_content`: Add new content to a table
 - `update_table_content`: Update existing content in a table
+- `get_all_tables`: List all tables in a workspace with detailed information

 ## Usage Examples